IPsec Tunnelling Guide

 AEAD ciphers

-Authenticated Encryption (with Associated Data) algorithms automatically do authentication while encrypting so no authentication algorithm should be specified together with these ciphers.
+Authenticated Encryption (with Associated Data) algorithms automatically provide authentication while encrypting, so no separate authentication algorithm should be specified together with these ciphers.
 CCM ciphers use a Counter mechanism with CBC-MAC and GCM ciphers use a mechanism called Galois/Counter mode.

 Algorithm Description